thirtythreeforty/neolink/README.md

 ## Stability

-Neolink has had minimal testing.
+Neolink has had minimal testing, but it seems to be very reliable in multiple users' testing.
-In particular it does not handle retries or errors well; please exercise restraint while integrating it into a security system.

 The formats of all configuration files and APIs is subject to change as required while it is pre-1.0.